 How To Reset Root Password on Debian 11

 However, what if the superuser (or root user) loses his/her password?
-They will have to recover the lost password prior to booting into the login screen.
+They will have to recover the lost password before booting into the login screen.
 This allows any malicious user with physical access to your Linux host to gain complete ownership.
-This article takes a look at how to recover a lost root password on Debian 11.
+This article on the Orcacore website takes a look at how to recover a lost root password on Debian 11.

 Steps To Reset Root Password on Debian 11